YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 As C is the *lingua franca* of programming, the C API provides access the YottaDB engine from any language.
-As YottaDB adds standard APIs() for other languages, additional sections will be added to ths Programmers Guide.
+As YottaDB adds standard APIs() for other languages, additional sections will be added to the Programmers Guide.

 **Caveat:** This code does not exist yet.
 The user documentation is